NadjibSb/DiscoverAnimals/README.md

 # DiscoverAnimals
     A mobile application dedicated for kids to learn the names and sounds of animals

+The Application display the image and name of the animal , and plays its sound when clicking on it

 ## Demo